Executive Head of Pastry

 Fortnum & Mason

-Roger Pizey is a highly experienced and creative chef who has an outstanding record working as one of the top chefs in the exclusive restaurants of London during the last thirty years.
+Roger Pizey is a highly experienced and creative chef who has an outstanding record working as one of the top chefs in the exclusive restaurants of London during the last thirty-five years.

 Following two years training with Albert Roux at Le Gavroche, Roger joined Marco Pierre White, the original enfant terrible of British cuisine, as his Chef Patissiere for Harvey's Restaurant.
 During an extraordinary time in British cuisine, a time when Marco became the first British chef to be awarded 3 Michelin stars, Roger was creating the desserts for Marco's restaurants.
 His ground breaking desserts became an integral part of the shifting perception in English cooking with his Tarte Tatin winning the Egon Ronay Dessert of the Year in 1992.